rishabdev2997/Payments-app/README.md

-## Build a basic version of Payments app
+## A basic version of Payments app